iszczesniak/cpp/memory/index.md

 {% include_relative mcc.cc %}
 ```

-As a corollary of a call convention, let's notice that a parameter of
+As a corollary of these call conventions, let's notice that a
-a function and a local variable of a function look the same, but they
+parameter of a function and a local variable of a function look the
-differ in what code controls (creates, initializes and destroys) them:
+same, but they differ in what code controls (creates, initializes and
+destroys) them:

 * a parameter is controlled by the caller of the function,